Docs / Platform Overview

-The hosted app is the proof of concept, not the whole product.
+The hosted app is the public example of the system in use.
 It demonstrates a trustworthy pattern: ask a question, search a curated collection, return an answer with citations, and let the user inspect the source.
 The preparedness dataset is the example deployment that makes that pattern real.

 What you can bring